 Roles in the “village”

-Complex-therapy delivery can involve 10+ distinct practitioner roles from diagnosis to administration to monitoring.
-If the “village” isn’t aligned, handoffs fail—and execution stalls.²
+Complex-therapy delivery can involve 10+ distinct practitioner roles from screening to diagnosis to monitoring.
+If the “village” isn’t aligned, handoffs fail and execution stalls.²

 < 2 %